karelhala/bachelor_thesis/README.md

 author: Karel Hala

-link to latest binary version (30.4.2014): https://drive.google.com/file/d/0B57Re4OGRysTV1VqMVc2Yk5qYmc/edit?usp=sharing
+link to latest binary version (30.4.2014): https://dl.dropboxusercontent.com/u/42535875/bachelorsThesisBinary.zip

-link to latest source version (30.4.2014): https://drive.google.com/file/d/0B57Re4OGRysTNTYyUExNWWVBVjA/edit?usp=sharing
+link to latest source version (30.4.2014): https://dl.dropboxusercontent.com/u/42535875/bachelorsThesisSourceFolder.zip

+Default option for ant is compile and run, so you can run command ant and program will run.

 To build this project run:
 ant compile